lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

    * Update parameters to proper value.
       * url: url to the geoportal 2.x search instance
-      * type: the type should be "geoportal" for Esri Geoportal Server 2.x
+      * type: The type should be "geoportal" for Esri Geoportal Server 2.x
-      * enabled: if enabled, check box will be checked in the search drop down list by default
+      * enabled: If enabled, check box will be checked in the search drop down list by default
-      * useProxy: indicate if the url will go through a proxy
+      * useProxy: It indicates whether the url will go through a proxy
-      * disableContentType: set to true to disable contentType in the header
+      * disableContentType: Set the value to true to disable contentType in the header

  ### To configure search for CSW 3.0.0 end point
   * Copy the following block of code to config.json in ..\geoportal2\viewer\configs\GeoportalSearch